ChristianGoueguel/HotellingEllipse/README.md

 <!-- badges: end -->

 The HotellingEllipse package computes the Hotelling’s T<sup>2</sup>
-Statistic and provides the values of the confidence ellipse semi-minor and semi-major axes for a bivariate scatterplot, at 95% and 99% confidence levels.
+statistic to compare multivariate data.
+For bivariate data, it provides the semi-minor and semi-major axes of a confidence ellipse at 95% and 99% confidence intervals.
+The package also calculates the *x*-*y* coordinate points of Hotelling ellipse at user-defined confidence interval.

 ## Installation